Seventh Street Theatre

 No one has favorited this theater yet

-Minneapolis' first Orpheum Theatre opened in 1904, an elegant and luxurious Beaux-Arts building built for the Orpheum vaudeville circuit.
+Minneapolis' first Orpheum Theatre opened October 22, 1904, an elegant and luxurious Beaux-Arts building built for the Orpheum vaudeville circuit.

 Seating around 1,490, the Orpheum Theatre’s impressive facade of limestone and terra cotta featured the circuit’s name boldly inscribed above the two-story colonnade above the main entrance, which was covered by a simple glass-and-iron canopy marquee.
 In the early years, the only signage on the first Orpheum Theatre was the theater’s name in large letters on the rooftop, illuminated by lightbulbs at night.